Queries as Python Code with SQLAlchemy's Expression Language

 sum([COLUMN]): Adds the numerical values in a column.

-Here's how we'd perform a query which counts the values in a column:
+Here's how we'd perform a query that counts the values in a column:

 This query can easily be modified to only count distinct values: